 Financial Savvy - Taking Control of Your Money

 Sign up for automatic payments for credit cards and bills to avoid paying late fees.
 In addition to hefty fees, late payments can hurt your credit and increase your interest rate.
 If you have enough funds regularly in your bank account, automated payments can ensure you aren't losing money simply because a bill slipped your mind.
-Be sure you continue to review those payments regularly.
+Make sure you review those payments regularly.

 If you have decent credit, it might be time to get rid of credit cards with fees if they aren't giving you big enough perks.
 There are plenty of credit card options out there that do not have an annual fee.
 Many cards give you generous benefits like travel points you can use instead of cash or cashback on gas, groceries, and more.